-Most Recent Revision: June 26, 2019
+Most Recent Revision: May 4, 2023

-By using the Syllabus Explorer, every researcher–whether in a private or institutional capacity–is expected to read and understand the following terms of service and is deemed to have agreed to be bound by them.
+By using the Syllabus Explorer, every researcher–-whether in a private or institutional capacity–-is expected to read and understand the following terms of service and is deemed to have agreed to be bound by them.

 Open Syllabus services are developed and offered in accordance with U.S. copyright law.
 Open Syllabus makes a diligent effort to respect the interests of rightsholders and the public, as well as the needs of educators and researchers.